One year in the meadow.

 It’s also time to plant chosen saplings into furrows in the ground.
 Until they can establish deep roots, they can rest on the wires stretched out between the posts.
 They will now focus only on growing for two years and won’t bear much fruit in that time, but from the third year on they will reward us with a plentiful harvest of our favourite fruit.

 Without the use of protection, aphids, fungi and scab would have a free rein.
 So ‘pesticide spraying’ is carried out in organic meadows.
-But using different ingredients: because our organic farmers don’t use chemicals that don’t occur in nature.
-They use naturally occurring substances.
+But using different ingredients: because us organic farmers don’t use chemicals that don’t occur in nature.
+We use naturally occurring substances.
 But even these are subject to strict agreed limits, closely regulated and inspected.

 Our rule of thumb is to create an open, airy, layout for our meadows and trees.
 This helps them to dry quickly, protecting against excess moisture.
 When replanting, we focus on resistant varieties like Natyra®, Bonita, Pilot and Topaz.